 By Ashley H Pollock

-Enjoy this extraordinary concert featuring SUU Department of Music’s talented adjunct faculty.
-For more information on the department of music at SUU, please visit suu.edu/pva/music.
+Travel through the ages with the music of Johnny Mercer.
+For more information about the department of music at SUU, please visit suu.edu/pva/music.